 Is Plumb Balanced (PLBBX) a Strong Mutual Fund Pick Right Now?

-Any investors hoping to find an Allocation Balanced fund might consider looking past Plumb Balanced (PLBBX).
-PLBBX possesses a Zacks Mutual Fund Rank of 4 (Sell), which is based on nine forecasting factors like size, cost, and past performance.
+Having trouble finding an Allocation Balanced fund?
+Plumb Balanced (PLBBX) is a potential starting point.
+PLBBX carries a Zacks Mutual Fund Rank of 2 (Buy), which is based on nine forecasting factors like size, cost, and past performance.

 PLBBX is classified in the Allocation Balanced segment by Zacks, which is an area full of possibilities.
 Here, investors are able to get a good head start with diversified mutual funds, and play around with core holding options for a portfolio of funds.
 Allocation Balanced funds look to invest across a balance of asset types, like stocks, bonds, and cash, though including precious metals or commodities is not unusual; these funds are mostly categorized by their respective asset allocation.